mangelajo/photosort/README.md

 ## Dependencies

-photosort depends on PIL and piyaml
+photosort depends on Pillow and piyaml

 ## Configuration